onomono-design/2025-05-11-XR-PLAYER/README.md

 3. **CORS Issues**: Make sure your video and audio sources allow cross-origin requests
 4. **Mobile Device**: On iOS, user interaction is required before video playback
 5. **Video Loading**: Check that the video file is properly loading and not too large

+### Mobile Recentering and Orientation

+If you're having issues with orientation or recentering on mobile:

+1. **Recentering Behavior**: When you press the "Recenter" button on mobile, your current view direction becomes the new "forward" (0,0,0)
+2. **Orientation Drift**: If the view seems to drift or is misaligned, press the "Recenter" button while facing the direction you want to establish as "forward"
+3. **Physical Comfort**: If you find yourself in an awkward physical position to view content, recenter while facing a more comfortable direction
+4. **Direction Reference**: The recenter function remembers your current orientation as the new reference point, so all future device movements will be relative to this position
+5. **Troubleshooting**: If recentering doesn't seem to work correctly:
+   - Ensure device orientation permission is granted (iOS)
+   - Verify you're in a stable position when pressing recenter
+   - Try reloading the page to reset all reference points
+   - On some devices, moving too quickly after recentering can cause drift

 ### Audio-Video Sync